Aaron Judge Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in the league.
+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in the league.

-- The Mariners' 3.53 team ERA ranks third across all league pitching staffs.
+- The Mariners have a 3.65 team ERA that ranks third among all league pitching staffs.

-- The Mariners surrender the fewest home runs in baseball (41 total, 0.8 per game).
+- Mariners pitchers combine to surrender 44 home runs (0.8 per game), the first-fewest in baseball.

-- Miller (3-1 with a 1.15 ERA and 28 strikeouts in 31 1/3 innings pitched) makes the start for the Mariners, his sixth of the season.
+- Gilbert (3-2) gets the starting nod for the Mariners in his 11th start of the season.
+He's put together a 3.60 ERA in 60 2/3 innings pitched, with 69 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.